CodingInGreen/circuit_analysis/circuit_analysis_problem_set/problem_7/README.md

 ### Thevenin's Theorem

-If two terminals are of interest, these two terminals can be extracted from the comp;lex circuit, and the rest of the circuit can be considered a black box.
+If two terminals are of interest, these two terminals can be extracted from the complex circuit, and the rest of the circuit can be considered a black box.

 ### Consider the following circuit